Don’t Scale an Unprofitable Business: Why Unit Economics (Still) Matter

 Common Mistakes Founders Make with Unit Economics

 To be fair, most founders do have a basic understanding of unit economics and usually include this as part of their conversations with investors.
-Many startups in fact focus their entire value proposition around improvements in the unit economics of their vertical, common examples being the direct-to-consumer startups that we recently covered in a fascinating article on the mattress industry.
+Many startups, in fact, focus their entire value proposition around improvements in the unit economics of their vertical, including direct-to-consumer startups (like those that disrupted the mattress industry) and SaaS companies promising efficient customer acquisition and long-term retention.

 But what has often surprised me is the level of superficiality with which founders in many cases approach the subject.
 They do the analysis because they have to, but don’t really internalize what unit economics aim to assess and why they are important.
 In particular, I’ve encountered three common sets of mistakes that founders make, and I’ve chosen to address these in greater detail in this article. (n.b., There are a surprisingly high number of investors who also don’t understand these principles.)